What is ROG?

 Relational Organisational Gestalt (ROG) is a holistic and practical approach to facilitating organisational and individual change.
 It is informed by Gestalt psychotherapy, and the latest thinking in systems theory and complexity, as well as by other complementary theoretical concepts.

 The programme is structured around our SOS (SELF, OTHER, SITUATION) framework which holds at its centre the importance of developing and nurturing ethical presence.
 For more information on the ROG programme, please download our Learning Outcomes flyer and watch our ROG videos on the Resources Page.

 The ROG programme of workshops we offer provides skill enhancing training for coaches, consultants, leaders/managers, OD or HR professionals, facilitators and change agents working in any field.
 This training is also ideal for therapists and counsellors aiming to move into coaching or organisational work.

-The Certificate/Diploma programme comprises five 2-day workshops, which focus on developing awareness and skills in three interrelated areas: self, other, and situation.
+The Certificate/Diploma programme comprises five 2 or 3 day workshops, which focus on developing awareness and skills in three interrelated areas: self, other, and situation.
 Together, they offer powerful frameworks to understand, lead and facilitate change in challenging times.
 The Five modules are:

 - FOUNDATION module

 - SELF module

 - SITUATION module

 Completion of all five modules can lead to a certificate/diploma being awarded.
 Each module does stand alone and depending on participants can be taken independently.
 However, it is recommended that participants attend the ROG Foundation workshop before any of the others.
 This provides an introduction to the theory and practice of Relational Gestalt as applied to organisations, and is an excellent taster for those considering the full course.